 The high risk groups!

 In Western society moderate to severe zinc deficiency is restricted to certain groups.
-These include the elderly who have a reduced ability to absorb zinc, vegetarians who are not diligent on zinc intake, alcoholics who excrete a lot of zinc via the kidneys, and athletes and body builders who loose more zinc through sweat and have an increased demand to their exercise regimes.
-Sexually active males should also be careful about zinc intake.
+These include the elderly who have a reduced ability to absorb zinc, vegetarians who are not diligent on zinc intake, alcoholics who excrete a lot of zinc via the kidneys, athletes and body builders who may lose more zinc through sweat and have an increased demand to their exercise regimes.

-Oyster extract also contains useful amounts of taurine which has a cardio protective effect.
+Oyster extract also contains useful amounts of taurine which can have a cardio protective effect.